Habbits

 3. Get Moving

-You don’t need to run a marathon to feel the mental benefits of exercise.
-A brisk 20-minute walk, some yoga, or even dancing to your favorite music can release feel-good chemicals like endorphins and reduce feelings of stress and depression.
+You do not need to run a marathon to feel mental benefits.
+Even something as simple as a brisk walk for 20 minutes, yoga or even dancing to some music can release endorphins which are feel good chemicals while also calming stress and depression.

 4. Prioritize Sleep